kief/infrastructure-as-code.com/_posts/2020-10-22-infra-languages.md

 published: false
 ---

-Many infrastructure projects are an atrocity of messy, tangled code.
-Many people, especially developers, blame the languages.
-Most infrastructure tools use declarative languages.
+Too many infrastructure projects are an atrocity of messy, tangled code.
+Some people, especially developers, blame the use of custom, declarative languages for infrastructure coding.
 [Ansible](https://docs.ansible.com/) extends YAML, [CloudFormation](https://aws.amazon.com/cloudformation/) offers both JSON and YAML, and [Terraform](https://www.terraform.io/) uses [HCL](https://github.com/hashicorp/hcl), a [DSL](http://martinfowler.com/books/dsl.html).

-So maybe the answer is switching to a "real", [Turing-complete](https://wiki.c2.com/?TuringComplete) language, so we can write real code rather than jumped-up configuration files?
+The idea is that infrastructure code should be written using a "real", [Turing-complete](https://wiki.c2.com/?TuringComplete) language, so we can write real programming code rather than editing jumped-up configuration files.
 [Pulumi](https://www.pulumi.com/) and the [AWS CDK](https://aws.amazon.com/cdk/) represent a new generation of infrastructure tools that support writing infrastructure code using languages like JavaScript, Typescript, and Python.

 This new generation of tools is exciting, creating opportunities for much better infrastructure projects.
 But the languages aren't the root cause of horrific infrastructure code.
 The true problem is that infrastructure projects are poorly designed.

-So, my hypothesis is that the path to better infrastructure code isn't to replace all declarative code with imperative code, but instead to apply good design principles, like SOLID.
-Choosing the appropriate language for each job is part of the solution, but isn't possible until you've got the design right.
+So, my hypothesis is that the path to better infrastructure code isn't to replace all declarative code with imperative code, but instead to apply good design principles, like [SOLID](https://en.wikipedia.org/wiki/SOLID).
+Choosing the appropriate language for each job is part of the solution, but that isn't possible until you've got the design right.

 ## Bad infrastructure code